khkhiu/Singapore_Polytechnic-Programmable_Logic_Controller/README.md

 # Singapore_Polytechnic-Programmable_Logic_Controller

-This is a repository for my data analytics project done in Singapore Polytechnic.
+This is a repository for my programmable logic controller project done in Singapore Polytechnic.

 The full report can be found in the following link: